kempniu/kodivc/README.md

 #### Special commands ####

-* _CLEAR_ - clears the input buffer; this has to be the __only__ command in a batch in order to work
+* _CLEAR_ - clears the input field; this has to be the __only__ command in a batch in order to work
 * _LOWER_ - switch to lower case input
 * _UPPER_ - switch to upper case input

 Troubleshooting
 ---------------

-*   If you get the _Ready for listening!_ message but nothing you say to the microphone results in a _Heard: "COMMAND"_ type of line appearing, try the test mode:

-    1. Start _xbmcvc_ with the __-t__ command line switch.
-    2. Enter space-separated commands in ALL CAPS, ending a batch by pressing ENTER.
+*   If you get the _Ready for listening!_ message but nothing you say to the microphone results in a _Heard: "COMMAND"_ type of line appearing, try the test mode: start _xbmcvc_ with the __-t__ command line switch, then enter space-separated commands in ALL CAPS, ending a batch by pressing ENTER.
 Example:

         LEFT TWO SELECT<ENTER>

     You'll probably also want to disable locking for testing, so add the __-l__ switch to the command line as well.